Buying pet insurance policy can be a great way to protect the furry members of your family while also protecting your wallet.

-Embrace also offers a “wellness plan” which allows pet owners to set money aside for preventative care activities such as vaccines, annual visits, grooming, tick or flea medication, and other ongoing pet ownership costs.
+Embrace also offers an optional “wellness plan” which allows pet owners to set money aside for preventative care activities such as vaccines, annual visits, grooming, tick or flea medication, and other ongoing pet ownership costs.
 Embrace reimburses pet owners for wellness claims submitted.
-And by participating in the wellness plan, you get a $25 discount on your annual premiums.
+And by participating in the wellness plan, you get a $25 discount on the cost of your wellness plan.

 Related: Can You Actually Afford A Pet?